Lake Louise area hiking

 Shuttle required

 Crowds: Quieter than the Rockpile and Larch Valley.
-Group of four restriction often in effect - check the trailhead sign.
+Group-size restrictions may be in effect - check official notices and trailhead signs.
 Season: Generally accessible June through October.
 Can be muddy in early summer.
-Group of four requirements vary - always check trailhead signage.
+Group-size orders may vary; verify official notices and trailhead signage.
 Left fork at the bridge (right ascends the Rockpile).
 Crosses 200 m boulder field at the base of the Rockpile, then old-growth subalpine forest (Engelmann spruce, subalpine fir).
 Final approach to Lower and Upper lakes requires boulder-hopping over talus.
 Mount Babel and Fay Glacier dominate the skyline.
 Walter Wilcox named the lakes in 1899; 'Consolation' contrasted with 'Desolation Valley' at Moraine.
-Group of four often required; bear spray mandatory.
+Group-size orders may be in effect; verify current Parks Canada wildlife guidance.

 Moderate